lukso-network/docs/docs/standards/universal-profile/01-lsp0-erc725account.md

 ### ERC725Y - Generic Key-Value Store

 This substandard enables the account to hold arbitrary data through a generic key-value store.
-It gives flexibility to the contract storage, by enabling to attach any type of information to the contract, and update it easily.
+It gives flexibility to the contract storage.
+With ERC725Y, data stored in the contract can be accessed via keys, instead of referencing to the storage slot where the data resides.

 - **keys** are represented as `bytes32` values.
 - **values** under these keys are stored as `bytes`.

+As a result, this substandard enables to attach any type of information to the contract and update or remove it easily.

+Thanks to ERC725Y, contracts become more interoperable between each other, as their storage is represented in the same way.
+Contracts and interfaces can then read and write data from/to the storage in the same manner, via the functions [`getData(...)`](../smart-contracts/lsp0-erc725-account#getdata) and [`setData(...)`](../smart-contracts/lsp0-erc725-account#setdata).

 ### LSP1 - UniversalReceiver